top of page

 EPILOGUE

 I was recently re-watching newsreel footage of a makeshift press conference held the night of Oswald’s arrest at which time he was made available to reporters for questions.
 He is asked whether he killed the President.
 He said he didn’t and that no one had even yet raised that issue with him.
 Another reporter then puts it to him – he was being charged with the assassination.
 Upon hearing this, his face changes - his lips purse, his eyes roll and he gives an expression of frustration and exasperation.
 I think that moment is when he first understood the true nature of what it was he was mixed up in.
-I think in that moment, this confused, complicated, polite young man realized he was being set up.
+I think in that moment, this confused, complicated young man realized he was being set up.
 That young man, who from the time he entered his nation’s service did nothing but what he was told to do by people he assumed were patriots, deserves vindication.
 He was no hero, but he certainly wasn’t a villain either.

 A FINAL THOUGHT